 Do I have to have an SRDS meeting?

 Yes, it is a requirement for every member of staff to have an annual SRDS meeting.
 This process is seen as an important part of the University´s support for all staff and this type of discussion is considered good practice for any member of staff at any stage of their career.
 Staff are encouraged to see this as an opportunity to formally discuss, at least once a year, a number of issues related to their contribution to the department and the University.
 Heads of Department will be required to confirm each year that all staff have had an SRDS meeting.

 Your reviewer should normally be your manager.
 The Head of Department should consider reasonable requests for an alternative reviewer but the pairing must be appropriate to achieve the required outcomes of an SRDS meeting.

 Who will see my SRDS form?

-Your form will be seen by you, your Reviewer, your Head of Department and, in a few cases, the Departmental Review Panel (DRP); for example, your development needs will be considered by the DRP.
+Your form will be seen by you, your Reviewer, your Head of Department and sections may be considered by the Departmental Review Panel (DRP); for example, your development needs will be considered by the DRP.